Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 There is also no difference between mined and lab-created diamonds in terms of quality and durability.
 Both have similar physical properties, such as hardness (10 on Moh’s scale) and refractive index (2.42).

 One difference that does matter is the cost!
-The cost difference between mined and lab-grown diamonds can vary greatly depending on size, shape, color, clarity, and other factors.
-However, lab-grown diamonds are much more affordable than their mined counterparts.
+The cost difference between mined and lab diamonds can vary greatly depending on size, shape, color, clarity, and other factors.
+However, lab diamonds are much more affordable than their mined counterparts.

 Additionally, since no mining is involved in producing a lab-grown diamond, they are often considered more ethical options for those concerned about environmental impact or labor practices associated with traditional diamond mining operations.